AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-architecture.md

 ## Production and Staging technology stack

-The Production and Staging environments include the following technologies.
+The production and staging environments include the following technologies.
 You can modify and configure these technologies through the [`.magento.app.yaml`](../application/configure-app-yaml.md) file.

 -  Fastly for HTTP caching and CDN
 -  Nginx web server speaking to PHP-FPM, one instance with multiple workers